 Among the best 100 chefs in the world, 9 are from Italy: none, unfortunately in the top 10, but all of them in more than respectable positions.
 The first Italian is Massimo Bottura, holding 29th place, followed by other 4 names within the first 50 and four more in the second half of the list.

 I am honest with you when I say I am not familiar with most of the ten Italians in this list, whereas I am, for instance, with a bunch of the French, especially with Alain Ducasse, whose main restaurant is in Monte Carlo, not far from where I live.
 Mind, the fact I do not know them does not mean they are not amazingly talented chefs.
 If anything, it shows I should familiarize myself better with whom is keeping the name of Italian cuisine high in the world; at the same time, I think I may represent a good chunk of the Italian population here… Do we Italians know who our best chefs are by name?
 Most likely, we do not.
 The chefs we know by name are not those of our favorite restaurants, but rather those entering our homes daily through tv screens or blogs: yes, we are a country enslaved by media, just as any other.

-This is a list of the best (and best known) chefs in the country: some of them are, indeed, part of Le Chef‘s selection, but the majority of them is not.
-Some of them are established professionals, other transformed their love of cooking and good food into a profession, but refrain from considering themselves chefs.
+This is a list of the best (and best known) chefs in the country: some of them are, indeed, part of Le Chef‘sselection, but the majority of them are not.
+Some of them are established professionals, others transformed their love of cooking and good food into a profession, but refrain from considering themselves, chefs.
 All of them are today part of Italy’s kitchen-related vocabulary and, very likely, plenty of us owns at least one cookbook by them.
 Let us see if you know any of their names.

 These are, to the Italian public, the crème de la crème of chefs: not only are they well established and universally recognized, but they are also popular.
 Some of them, we will see, have become particularly famous after having started a career on tv.